-- Missouri (plans can remain in force through December 2021; the Missouri Department of Insurance has not issued further official guidance on transitional plans, but the rate filing instructions the state issued in May 2020 included references to transitional plans that renew for 2021.
+- Missouri (plans can remain in force through December 2022; the Missouri Department of Insurance has not issued further official guidance on transitional plans, but the 2022 plan year rate filing instructions the state issued in March 2021 included references to transitional plans that renew for 2022.
 In 2018, Missouri regulators had posted a summary of the 2019 rate filings, which includes rates for transitional plans maintained by two insurers – Health Alliance Life and Cox Health Systems)

 - Nebraska (plans can remain in force through December 2022).
 But Blue Cross Blue Shield of Nebraska terminated all of its pre-ACA individual health insurance policies at the end of 2019 (those members were given a guaranteed-issue option to transition to the insurer’s new Armor Health plan).

 - New Hampshire (plans can remain in force through December 2021, but only if they are renewed on or before January 1, 2021; no transitional plan renewals will be allowed after January 1, 2021 (New Hampshire law does not allow for partial year renewals).
 In 2019, New Hampshire had said they would allow grandmothered plans to renew one more time (for 2020), but not again, even if CMS issued another extension (see page 21 of their 2019 guidance).
 However, their 2020 guidance (see page 21) makes no reference to the 2019 notice, nor does the 2021 guidance (see page 7), which simply indicates that the plans can renew again for 2021, just as they have in prior years.

 - New Jersey (plans can remain in force through December 2021)